PLCnext/EdgeDevices/11_Azure_QuickstartGuide.md

 >Another Connection-Example can be seen here: [Node-RED Azure Guide](https://flows.nodered.org/node/node-red-contrib-azure-iot-hub#:~:text=node-red-contrib-azure-iot-hub%20is%20a%20Node-RED%20node%20that%20allows%20you,Hub%20Receiver%20and%20Azure%20IoT%20Hub%20Device%20Twin)

 <a name="Explorer"></a>
-# Step 4: Integration with Azure IoT Explorer
+# Integration with Azure IoT Explorer

 Azure IoT Explorer is used to verify the data received from the database. <br>
 1. Go to [Azure IoT explorer releases](https://github.com/Azure/azure-iot-explorer/releases) and expand the list of assets for the most recent release.
 Download and install the most recent version of the application. <br>